andrew15818/SimCLR/README.md

 ## Objective
 The objective of this repository is to train and evaluate various self-supervised learning (SSL) methods on long-tailed/imbalanced data.
+This is code used for my master's thesis (LoTaR below).

 SSL is usually implemented in two stages:

 ![SSL pipeline](./imgs/ssl_pipeline.png)